Blog

 - Penetration Tester (Ethical Hacker): Penetration testers assess an organization’s security defenses by simulating cyberattacks.
 They may use malware analysis techniques to identify vulnerabilities.

-- Cybersecurity Consultant: Cybersecurity consultants offer expert advice to organizations on improving their security strategies, which may include malware analysis and threat mitigation recommendations.
+- Cybersecurity Consultant: Cybersecurity consultants offer expert advice to organizations on improving their security strategies, which may include malware analysis training and certification and threat mitigation recommendations.

 Salary Expectations